Coding into the Void

 I wanted to do that, but, and here’s where I get in trouble, not just in one straight line—weaving across chunks of land.
 My project, codenamed Strange Traveler, was intended to be a continuation of the “gamer hell” theme.
 You would be traveling through procedurally generated towns and cities, running from NPCs that would try to kill you at every opportunity.

 The conceit was to be that, after escaping from The Abyss of Dastroreth, you appeared here, without weapons.
-The inhabitants of this area know the havoc a player can wreak, are determined to scare you away.
+The inhabitants of this area know the havoc a player can wreak and are determined to scare you away.
 They could do this because notes from other games are sent to this strange land.

-The end of the Two Minute Horror Jam aligned nicely with the next HPS1 game jam, the Summer of Spooks.
+The end of the Two Minute Horror Jam aligned nicely with the next HPS1 game jam, the Summer of Screams.
 It started on July 17th and ran until August 31st.
 The optional theme, architectural horror, aligned relatively well with my concept.
 A good chunk of time for making a game.
-However, I went into it knowing that I planned to participate in the next LOWREZJAM, which ran from July 31st to August 16th, bisecting the Summer of Spooks in two.
+However, I went into it knowing that I planned to participate in the next LOWREZJAM, which ran from July 31st to August 16th, bisecting the Summer of Screams in two.

 I quickly realized I’d overscoped.
 Multiple enemy types meant a lot of art and the challenge of pathing across procedurally generated terrain seemed far out of scope for the month I had to play.
 I axed all NPCs from the game, and pivoted from the notes being notes from other game worlds to notes from people who had visited this empty abyss before you.